The LCM-BD4.2 is a single dynamic driver quad BA custom monitor design from Hong Kong specialists LEAR. It is priced at HK$7,998.00.

 As ever my tip is to also visit the Facebook page of Lear.
 Much like other companies we have reviewed you get plenty of customers’ design choices and you can see live pics of the end product.

 This normally helps to inspire me in terms of what plate matches what shell.
-Sure enough I found my orange mana and matching woody faceplate and ordered promptly.
+Sure enough, I found my orange mana and matching woody faceplate and ordered promptly.
 That translated to a True Wood 004 faceplate and opaque orange hard acrylic shell.

 This will be my third variation of orange and I wanted this one to have a bit of a light and breezy feel than the darker volcanic shades of the Merlin and the Harmony 8 combinations.
 I also picked a Westone type flush 2 pin socket for the cable due to my plethora of aftermarket 2-pin cables at the office but you can also grab an MMCX variation if that suits you better.

-Once ordered it is ear impression time and for Lear the process is pretty much the same as almost every impressions process I have gone through before and to be honest that’s reassuring.
+Once ordered it is ear impression time and for Lear, the process is pretty much the same as almost every impressions process I have gone through before and to be honest that’s reassuring.

-They do not, as of this time, have a 3D scanner process so it’s old school full ear clay impressions to the second bend using a clay which has mild pressure build-up properties such as Dreve Otoform.
+They do not, as of this time, have a 3D scanner process so it’s old school full ear clay impressions to the second bend using clay which has mild pressure build-up properties such as Dreve Otoform.

 I believe also Lear does prefer a closed jaw impression over an open jaw.
 To be frank I have not been asked for an open jaw now in a few years so perhaps this method is being quietly dropped by a few customs companies.

-It would be good though for Lear to have an FAQ section on the web site citing how to go about doing impressions and sending them to their lab as more often than not the problems with units usually stem from bad impressions.
+It would be good though for Lear to have an FAQ section on the website citing how to go about doing impressions and sending them to their lab as more often than not the problems with units usually stem from bad impressions.

 Packing and shipping should be secure but not too tight.
-By that, I mean placing the two impressions in an air-inflated zip lock bag with a single tissue separating them (cotton builds up the pressure and flattens the molds) and then pick up a cheap small hard food container and take it to your nearest courier.
+By that, I mean placing the two impressions in an air-inflated zip lock bag with a single tissue separating them (cotton builds up the pressure and flattens the molds) and then picking up a cheap small hard food container and take it to your nearest courier.

 The smaller the container the better.
 I found my best pricing was when I could get the containers into the padded FedEx packages.
 Process turnaround time is roughly 4-5 weeks depending on timing, can be shorter or longer depending on demand.
 Overall turnaround is consistent with most customs manufacturers, maybe even a touch faster.

 The BD4.2 final unit I received pretty much matched what I saw in their Facebook gallery in terms of look and feel.
-It’s a slightly larger than a normal custom shell to accommodate the dual dynamic 6mm driver configuration, though smaller than say the Roxanne universal when placed side by side.
+It’s slightly larger than a normal custom shell to accommodate the dual dynamic 6mm driver configuration, though smaller than say the Roxanne universal when placed side by side.

 The shell and plates are well made with good levels of transparency though the wood faceplate is not as deep-set as other units I have worked with.
 The faceplate also does not feel as integrated into the shell creating a slight edge or corner where it joins the shell rather than a curved continuous feel.